 Kathy Roulet, Program Advisor

-Drop-in Hours continue throughout the Summer 2015 Term (no appointment necessary):
+Drop-in Hours for the Fall 2015 Term (no appointment necessary):

 Downtown Campus (3534 University): Tuesdays and Thursdays (10:00am-12:30pm)